camunda/camunda-platform-helm/charts/camunda-platform-8.2/README.md

 After that, a Modeler user can set in their BPMN diagram a value `secrets.SLACK_TOKEN` without ever knowing the actual token.

-Visit [using secrets in manual installation](https://docs.camunda.io/docs/8.0/self-managed/connectors-deployment/connectors-configuration/#secrets-in-manual-installations) to learn more.
+Visit [using secrets configuration](https://docs.camunda.io/docs/self-managed/connectors-deployment/connectors-configuration/#secrets) to learn more.

 ### Elasticsearch